What exactly is this podcast about?

 OK, I’m intrigued, how do I get and listen to this digital stream of wisdom?

-You can click on the “play” button underneath each episode on the main page, download the mp3 files directly to your computer and play them on your PC/Mac, transfer them to a portable music player, or if you have iTunes, click here and subscribe.
+You can click on the “play” button underneath each episode on the main page, download the mp3 files directly to your computer and play them on your PC/Mac (you have to right-click on the “download” link and choose “save link as” or “save target as”).
+You ca then transfer them to a portable music player, or if you have iTunes, click here and subscribe.